This post is about the three surprises or plot points every story needs. You should surprise your reader at three specific stages in your book.

 In short, your inciting moment is the moment of change, which should give you your protagonist’s story goal.
 That goal should drive your story.

-Right now, I want to talk about the big surprises or plot points in your story: About one third into your story you should give your reader a surprise, then the middle should have a bigger surprise, and then, near the end, you should have another big surprise or plot point.
+Right now, I want to talk about the big surprises or plot points in your story: About one third into your story you should give your reader a surprise, then the middle should have a bigger surprise, and near the end, you should have another big surprise or plot point.

 Think of the three acts of a story.
 What is the most significant development in each?